Bandwidth/bandwidth.github.io/account/guides/bandwidthAccountStructure.md

 This guide serves to explain the hierarchical structure of your Bandwidth Dashboard Account.
 It covers Sub-accounts (Sites), Locations (Sip-Peers), and Applications, how they are used, and some cases for creating one or multiples of each.

+Bandwidth recommends that all new users complete their account set-up using the Bandwidth Dashboard User Interface in order to best get acquainted with your account structure.

 ## Components
 1. [Account](#account)
 1. [Sub-account (Site)](#Sub-account-site)